All of this week we’re sharing some of our favourite painting tips & tricks with you!

-Using good quality brushes make a huge difference and are an investment worth making.
+Using good quality brushes makes a huge difference and is an investment worth making.
 I can’t stress how important they are to achieve that elusive perfect finish.

 We still have the same set we bought (this is the set of Purdy paintbrushes we have and recommend) just after purchasing our first home (over 7 years ago now!) and we’ve used them to paint everything from walls, floors and our exterior plaster & brickwork, right through to varnishing and oiling floors and furniture.
 They’re the only brushes we use and even after some serious use they’re still in a perfect condition.